The mechanics of the $\textit{Less In More Out}$ artificial heart: modeling fabric-based soft robotic devices: Introduction

 \section{Introduction}

-Soft robotics is emerging as a compelling alternative to rigid robotics in many areas of science and engineering.
-By replacing rigid parts with soft components made from elastomers, silicone, or fabrics, soft robots can outperform conventional devices in adaptability and compliance while relying on simple actuation mechanisms \cite{Yasa2023AnRobotics, Roche2014AMaterial}.
-Among these, fabric-based devices have gained attention for their compliance, low weight, durability, and biocompatibility \cite{Fu2022TextilesTrends}.
-Fabrics also offer superior force transmission and can be tailored for anisotropic responses, enabling actuators and artificial muscles capable of contraction, extension, bending, and twisting \cite{Gorissen2017ElasticApplications, Ge2020DesignGloves, Belforte2014BellowsMuscle, Arfaee2023ModelingMotors, Lobanov2016ModelingBehavior, Naclerio2020SimpleMuscle}.
+Soft robotics is emerging as a compelling alternative to rigid robotics in many areas of science and engineering, offering enhanced adaptability and compliance through elastomers, silicone, or fabrics while relying on comparatively simple actuation mechanisms \cite{Yasa2023AnRobotics, Roche2014AMaterial}.
+Among these, fabric-based devices have gained attention for their low weight, durability, and biocompatibility \cite{Fu2022TextilesTrends}.
+Fabrics offer superior force transmission and tailorable anisotropy, enabling actuators and artificial muscles capable of contraction, extension, bending, and twisting \cite{Arfaee2023ModelingMotors, Belforte2014BellowsMuscle, Connolly2019Sew-freeRobots,Gorissen2017ElasticApplications, Ge2020DesignGloves, Guo2024EncodedRobots, Lobanov2016ModelingBehavior, Naclerio2020SimpleMuscle}.

-These attributes make fabric-based soft robots promising for biomedical applications \cite{Cianchetti2018BiomedicalRobotics}.
-In particular, combining soft robotics with the development of total artificial hearts offers the potential to mitigate complications associated with rigid mechanical designs and actuation methods \cite{Cohrs2017ACirculation, Guex2021IncreasedHeart, Park2022ComputationalFunction, Feng2024ComparativeBehaviors, Arfaee2025TowardSystem, Arfaee2025AHeart}.
-Soft artificial hearts can reduce the risk for thrombogenesis, generate physiological pulsatile flows using fluidic actuation, and be formed into organic geometries through straightforward manufacturing methods.
-Examples include devices with embedded McKibben muscles to reproduce natural ventricular contraction and twisting \cite{Park2022ComputationalFunction, Osouli2025}, and recent designs relying entirely on fabric-based ventricles and pouch-based actuators that can operate under physiological loading in mock circulatory loops \cite{Arfaee2025TowardSystem, Arfaee2025AHeart}.
+These attributes make fabric-based soft robotic devices promising for biomedical applications \cite{Cianchetti2018BiomedicalRobotics}.
+In particular, combining soft robotics with the development of total artificial hearts offers the potential to mitigate complications associated with rigid mechanical designs and actuation methods \cite{Cohrs2017ACirculation, Guex2021IncreasedHeart, Park2022ComputationalFunction, Feng2024ComparativeBehaviors, Zrinscak2025DesignWall, Ueda2025SoftFunctions, Arfaee2025, Arfaee2025AHeart} Soft artificial hearts can reduce thrombogenic risk, generate physiological pulsatile flows through fluidic actuation, and adopt organic geometries via scalable manufacturing methods.
+Examples include devices with embedded McKibben muscles to reproduce natural ventricular contraction and twisting \cite{Park2022ComputationalFunction, Osouli2025}, and recent designs relying entirely on fabric-based ventricles and pouch-based actuators that can operate under physiological loading in mock circulatory loops \cite{Arfaee2025, Arfaee2025AHeart}.

-Despite these advances, there is currently no numerical framework for modelling soft total artificial hearts made of woven fabric and actuated purely by fluidic pressure.
-Such a framework is needed to study device mechanics, identify critical stress locations, and optimize performance, tasks that are difficult to achieve through experiments alone.